kaiakamatsu/MAGEPRO/IMAGES/README.md

-a folder of images and logos
+# folder of images and logos

-veigar.png = logo